JeromeLafontaine/LELEC2796_Project_ALAM_DET/README.md

 The main code to run is the **project.ipynb**.
 > [!NOTE]\
-> This notebook is based on **sionna** package from Python and the notebook will install it directly.
+> This notebook is based on **Sionna** package from Python and the notebook will install it directly.
 The other python's packages used in this project are:
 >  1. pandas
 >  2. matplotlib
 >  3. numpy